Hello from Panda Cub Studios

 The first Panda Cub Studios game will be called Scrambled.

 As you play, you’ll collect artifacts to fill up your very own museum.
-Each category has its own vibe, and the museum gives you a sense of progress that’s more than just “level cleared.”
+Each category in the museum is from a different era, you will get to choose what artifacts you want to earn!

 What’s next for Panda Cub Studios

-Scrambled is the first step.
-After that, I’d love to keep building a small catalogue of cozy games — the kind you can play with a cup of tea and a calm brain.
+Scrambled is the first step in this new Studio.
+After that, I’d love to keep building a small catalogue of cozy games, the kind you can play with a cup of tea and a calm brain.

 Follow along